thulefog/Waveform/README.md

 Note that way back, in a sports medicine context, I had implemented an HRV implementation before Apple added one native to Health APP.
 My approach back then was based on Root Mean Square of Successive Deviations (RMSSD); code parked but a cleaned up version exists.

 # References

+The sample type `HKElectrocardiogram` representing the ECG voltage signals in `HealthKit` is used intact, as is in this particular vertical.

 [Apple Developer Documentation: HKElectrocardiogram](https://developer.apple.com/documentation/healthkit/hkelectrocardiogram)